Quickstart

 - A Macrometa account with sufficient permissions to create collections.

 A collection is a group of documents with a unique name and identifier.
-For the address book, you will create a document collection that contains names and addresses.
+For this tutorial, we will create an address book document collection that contains names and addresses.

 - On the side menu, click Data > Collections.